On Air Now

 Smooth Classics with Myleene Klass 10pm - 1am

-Italian pianist premiered a new piece in Svalbard to publicise Greenpeace’s battle to save the Arctic.
+The Italian pianist premiered this beautiful piece in Svalbard to publicise Greenpeace’s battle to save the Arctic.

-Greenpeace has persuaded Italian composer and pianist Ludovico Einaudi to play on a specially built ‘iceberg’ within 100m of a crumbling glacier as part of their campaign to save the Arctic.
+In June 2016, Greenpeace persuaded the Italian composer and pianist to play on a specially built ‘iceberg’ within 100m of a crumbling glacier as part of their campaign to save the Arctic.